Compactifications of character varieties and skein relations on conformal blocks: Introduction

+Narasimhan and Seshadri introduced character varieties into the study of semistable principal bundles in \cite{NS}, where they show that $M_C(G)$ is homeomorphic to $\mathcal{X}(\pi_1(C), K)$ for $K \subset G$ a maximal compact subgroup.
+In contrast, we work with a free group character variety for the complex group $G$, similar to Florentino's work \cite{F} on Schottky uniformization.
+Florentino defines a natural map between $\mathcal{X}(F_g, G)$ and $M_C(G)$ for $C$ smooth $G = GL_n(\C)$, and studies where this map is a submersion.
+Theorem \ref{maing0} is an analogue of this result for singular curves, and echoes the principle that structures in the moduli of principal bundles on curves simplify when degenerated to the stable boundary of $\mathcal{M}_g$.
+Degeneration techniques have been used in the study of vector bundles and principal bundles at least since the work of Gieseker \cite{Gi}, in particular Abe \cite{A} and the author \cite{M4}, \cite{M10} have used these methods to establish structural properties of the coordinate ring of $M_C(G)$.

+We begin with a description of our results in the case $G = SL_2(\C).$ The coordinate ring of $\mathcal{X}(F_g, SL_2(\C))$ has two interesting combinatorial structures: it is presented by skein relations on a trivalent ribbon graph $\Gamma$ with $\beta_1(\Gamma) = g$, and it has a basis of spin diagram functions, represented by integer labellings of the edges of $\Gamma.$ We focus for now on skein relations, and direct the reader to Section \ref{sl2theory} for their construction.

-A ribbon structure on a graph $\Gamma$ is an assignment of a cyclic ordering on the edges in the link of each vertex.
-From this object one can define a thickened graph by replacing each vertex with a disk and each edge with a rectangle, these components are then glued according to the ribbon structure.
+A ribbon structure on a graph $\Gamma$ is an assignment of a cyclic ordering to the edges in the link of each vertex, this is sufficient combinatorial data to build an orientable surface from $\Gamma$, see Figure \ref{ribwire}.
 Roughly, the skein algebra associated to $\Gamma$ is a vector space spanned by arrangements of paths inside the thickened graph up to isotopy equivalence.

-Multiplication is given by taking unions of these arrangements in general position, and the skein relations are the rules used for resolving crossings.
+Multiplication in the skein algebra is computed by taking unions of these arrangements in general position, and resolving crossings with the skein relations.